History of the Chicago Cubs: 2003–2006: The Dusty Baker years

 The Tribune gave Baker one last chance to turn things around, and Jim Hendry retooled the lineup for the 2006 campaign.
 During the off-season, the Cubs revamped the outfield, acquiring speedy center fielder Juan Pierre from the Marlins and inked free agent Jacque Jones to fill the hole in right.
 Former blue-chip prospect Corey Patterson, who had shown flashes of brilliance but never the ability to play consistently at a high level, was traded.
 Additionally, veteran relief pitchers Bob Howry and Scott Eyre were brought in to shore up the bullpen.
-The North Siders came out of the gate hot in 2006, sweeping St. Louis en route to a 14–9 start, but an injury to superstar Derrek Lee sent the team into another tailspin.
+The North Siders came out of the gate hot in 2006, sweeping the St. Louis Cardinals en route to a 14–9 start, but an injury to superstar Derrek Lee sent the team into another tailspin.
 In early May, the team set a franchise record for offensive futility by scoring only 13 runs in 11 games.
 Rich Hill came up from Iowa and showed some flashes of brilliance, and Aramis Ramírez had another great season, but Pierre, though stealing 52 bases, failed to live up to expectations and Jones lashed out at the Wrigley faithful for booing him after his initial poor play.
 Though Jones righted his ship by slugging 27 homers, the team was repeatedly unable to score runs for its pitching staff and finished the season at a pathetic 66–96.
-As rumors of the club's sale dominated the horizon, Andy MacPhail resigned his position as team President following the season, and the team opted to let Baker, the former "Messiah's" contract expire.
+As rumors of the club's sale dominated the horizon, Andy MacPhail resigned his position as team president following the season, and the team opted to let Baker, the former "Messiah's" contract expire.